 The concept of passing-on defence per se has not been introduced into Japanese competition law.
-However, if a defendant (cartelist) is successful in proving the fact that some or all of the overcharges were passed on to downstream companies or consumers, the defendant may argue that the amount of damages should be reduced accordingly.
+However, if a defendant (cartelist) is successful in proving the fact that some or all of the overcharges were passed on to down-stream companies or consumers, the defendant may argue that the amount of damages should be reduced accordingly.

-In addition, in the cases of bid-rigging at the initiative of public officers, courts allow the amount of damages to be reduced by taking into account the negligence of the public officers (contributory negligence, Article 722 of the Civil Code).
+In addition, in the cases of bid-rigging at the initiative of public officers, the court allows the amount of damages to be reduced by taking into account the negligence of the public officers

+(contributory negligence, Article 722 of the Civil Code).